tim0n3/iptables/README.md

 # iptables
-Firewall rules intended for single hosts (not routers/firewalls)
+Firewall rules intended for but not limited to single hosts. (router/firewall)

 Function:

 Filter table:

-Rules 1-2 Allow Established and Related connections first.

-Rules 3-4 Drop malicious tcp packets if the connection is NEW.
-New tcp connections should always have the syn-flag.

-Rules 5-6 Log and then Drop Invalid and Untracked state connections.

-Rule 7 is where you open up ports and allow tcp/udp

-Rule 8 Allow's connections for the loopback iface (lo) to avoid issues with dns etc... especially if using a cloud server on GCP/AWS/DO etc...

-Rule 9 is the default policy for the INPUT chain i.e. DROP all traffic that makes it to here.
+Allow (quick) loopback iface traffic
+Allow (quick) ESTABLISHED and RELATED traffic
+Stateful Packet Inspection filters to drop bogus traffic to ensure only legitimate traffic reaches the host/network.
+Opened ports/services
+SAFEZONE for whitelisted IP's (requires changing rules in  IN_CUSTOMRULES chain to be more meaningful)

 NAT table:

-Rule 1: NAT connections destined for VPN clients
+ NAT connections destined for VPN clients

-Rule 2: ...